HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!) USB stick coordinator with zigbee2mqtt firmware

 1x Raspberry Pi power supply Buy at Amazon

 So that you can flash the Zigbee USB stick with the appropriate firmware, you must first download the appropriate software.
-This later helps to copy the actual firmware to the USB stick.
+This will later help to copy the actual firmware to the USB stick.

-To do this, open the Texas Instruments website (this is the manufacturer of the IC used and the associated flash software) under the following link.
+To do this, open the website of Texas Instruments (this is the manufacturer of the IC used and the associated Flash software) at the following link.

 "Download options" button